 JACKSON, Wyo.
-(KIFI/KIDK) - The LOTOJA Bike Race, which takes riders on a 205-mile ride from Logan, Utah and finishes at Teton Village, will pass through Jackson this Saturday, September 9.
+(KIFI) - The LOTOJA Bike Race, which takes riders on a 205 mile ride from Logan, Utah and finishes at Teton Village, will pass through Jackson this Saturday.

-Jackson Hole Community Pathways is seeking volunteers to help with pathways traffic management for 2-3 hour shifts starting Saturday afternoon until approximately 9:00 p.m.
-Saturday evening.
+Jackson Hole Community Pathways is seeking volunteers to help with pathways traffic management of two to three hour shifts starting Saturday afternoon until approximately 8:00 p.m.

-The pathway will remain open to public use throughout the day, but pathway users are cautioned to be aware of cyclists and yield to racers.
+The pathway will remain open to public use throughout the day, but pathway users are cautioned to be aware of cyclists and to please yield to racers.